 - Center for Endometriosis Care

 - Understand her need for relief.
 The primary symptom of endometriosis is severe pelvic pain.
 It is a disease characterized by pain.
 It is a disease of pain.
 Get the picture?
 In many cases, this is a type of pain that can’t be “fought through.”
-A woman may be affected only during her period or all the time.
+A woman may be affected only during her period or even all the time.
 Pain may be addressed in many different ways, such as heating pads, hot water bottles, hot baths, yoga, or over-the-counter pain relievers.
 But it may come to the point that your loved one needs prescription pain medications.
 And that’s ok.
 She is not an addict.
 She is not selling.
 She just wants relief, to be a functioning member of society.
 It may be the only thing that can tie her over until she is able to have proper treatment with surgery.

 - Understand her reluctance to be intimate.
 If your partner is the one with endometriosis, this is an important one.
 Another key symptom of endometriosis is dyspareunia, or painful intercourse.
 This is due to where the endometriosis lesions are located in her body; she may describe deep penetration as feeling like she’s being punched or hit inside.
 It may be that intercourse is simply far too painful to engage in, so please respect her wishes if she puts the brakes on a romp in the bedroom.